flipacholas/Architecture-of-consoles/articles/xbox.md

 {{% inner_markdown %}}
 First things first, the Xbox's CPU is identified as a **Pentium III**.
 So what does this mean?
 Back then (early noughties), the Pentium series represented the next generation of CPUs.
 They were 'new high-end' that grouped all the fancy technology that made computers super-fast, plus it helped buyers decide which CPU they had to buy if they wanted *the best of the best*.

-The Pentium III replaced Pentium II, which in turn replaced the original Pentium.
+Pentium III replaced Pentium II, which in turn replaced the original Pentium.
 Moreover, when the first Pentium came out, it replaced the 80486, which in turn replaced the 80386...
 You get the idea.
 What matters is that 'Pentium' is mainly a brand name, it's not directly associated with its inner workings.
 Therefore, we must go deeper!

 To dive further and not get lost in the way, I have catalogued the information into three sections which combined, make up the chip.
 The first the **Instruction Set Architecture** or 'ISA' (the group of instructions used to command the CPU), **Microarchitecture** (how is the ISA implemented in silicon) and the **Core** (what set of components are used to package the microarchitecture to form the specific CPU model).
 {{% /inner_markdown %}}